-To select the best consultant or contractor for your project, we recommend making a list of questions to ask them in advance of making your decision.
+To select the best consultant or contractor for your project, we recommend making a list of questions to ask to help you make your decision.

 You may also want to ask potential contractors or consultants for examples of past work (to see if they have experience with EV charging and multi-residential electrical infrastructure) and for references from past clients.